 - The long-term trend for oil remains up, although we are currently seeing a short term correction from overbought territory

-Your guide to how OPEC influences oil prices ahead of its next meeting on 1 June 2021.
+Your guide to how OPEC affects oil prices ahead of its next meeting on 25 June 2019.

 - What was decided at the last OPEC meeting?